Cast-Iron Skillet Handle Covers

 We love cast-iron skillets for their superior heat retention, which allows them to excel at searing, browning, and shallow-frying.
 But because they get and stay so hot, they can also be tricky to handle—not just while they're on the stove or in the oven but long after they're off or out of the heat.
 Handle covers promise to protect your hands from the hot metal, making these pans easier and safer to use.
 Most covers can't be put in the oven, though they can be used to remove pans that have been heated there; instead, they're intended primarily for stovetop cooking projects.

 Instructions on how to use these covers differ.
 Some manufacturers recommend that they be used like potholders, slipped over the handle only when you need to maneuver the skillet and then promptly removed.
 Others say that they should go on the handle and stay there throughout your meal preparation, preventing you from accidentally grabbing the handle unguarded.
-Since these instructions are not always made clear to consumers, we decided to test handle covers both ways, investigating five models priced from $6.87 to $16.00, in various sizes, shapes, and materials (four were made from silicone and one from leather with a synthetic lining).
+Since these instructions are not always made clear to consumers, we decided to test handle covers both ways, investigating five models priced from about $7.00 to about $16.00, in various sizes, shapes, and materials (four were made from silicone and one from leather with a synthetic lining).

 Beating the Heat